Skip to content

 protein.show(poses=poses)

-To view the poses from constrained docking together with the reference pose, use:
+To view new poses together with the reference pose, combine the LigandSet values (for example):